 Orientation: At the start of the Ciulistet Program there will be a 2-day orientation call for participants to review the outcomes and expectation for participating in the program, this will take place within the first month.

 Monthly calls: Each month during the program, Ciulistet participants will gather virtually to connect with one another, share information and challenges, and learn about a topic to build their skills as leaders.

-Retreats: During participant’s time in Ciulistet there will be two week long retreats.
-At these retreats participants will engage with local leaders and elders to build the resource network.
-Learn about the various management systems that reside in Bristol Bay and learn about workplace best practices.
-As well as engage in team building exercise to enhance participant’s confidence and connection to culture.
+Retreats: During participant’s time in Ciulistet, there will be two week-long retreats.
+At these retreats participants will engage with local leaders and elders to build the resource network, learn about the various management systems that reside in Bristol Bay, learn about workplace best practices, and engage in team building and leadership development exercises to enhance participant’s confidence and connection to culture.

 Q: Will the retreats be in-person or virtual?
 What about COVID-19?
 Retreats are planned to take place in-person over a 5-day period and be hosted by a different community in Bristol Bay.
 If COVID-19 prohibits gathering in-person, virtual retreats will take place.
 Decisions regarding mitigating the impacts of COVID-19 will be made by the program steering committee and BBNA’s current travel policies.